| Read Time: 7 minutes | Elder Law

 This system has led to the popular belief that you have to spend down your assets to qualify for Medicaid.
 However, with careful planning, you may be able to protect your assets while qualifying for Medicaid.

 Part of planning for the future includes planning for what will happen if you can no longer care for yourself.
-Advanced directives, also known as living wills, and powers of attorney are common ways of setting out your wishes in advance.
+Advance directives, also known as living wills, and powers of attorney are common ways of setting out your wishes.

-In an advanced directive, you explain your wishes for your medical treatment in specific circumstances.
-Your advanced directive usually covers common potential medical treatments, like whether you want to receive antibiotics or undergo resuscitation.
+In an advance directive, you explain your wishes for your medical treatment in specific circumstances.
+Your advance directive usually covers common potential medical treatments, like whether you want to receive antibiotics or undergo resuscitation.Ā

 Medical and financial powers of attorney operate the same way.
 You select someone you trust to handle your medical or financial affairs if you become incapacitated and can establish what their power encompasses.